 - Mindset: A positive attitude turned tough days into adventures.

-Mental Preparation for Desert Bikepacking Lessons
+Mental Prep for Long Desert Days

 The desert tests your mind as much as your body.
 For example, one night, alone under a starry sky, I doubted I’d finish.
 To stay strong: